-Since 2014 the new sample design has been determined.
+Since the second quarter of 2023, the sample frame has been the 2021 Census of Population, Households and Dwellings in the Republic of Croatia.
 The sample consists of four separately selected subsamples, rotation groups (panels).
 The sample design is two-stage and stratified.
 The sample frame is stratified in seven strata at HR_NUTS 2021 classification levels - HR_NUTS 2 and further separated into urban and rural parts.
 The random sample of inhabited dwellings is selected in two stages and the sample design used is a two-stage cluster sampling.
 Before selecting the sample, the so-called segments are formed.
 Segments are territorial units formed by grouping of one or several neighbouring enumeration districts, which were established for the purpose of carrying out the Census of Population, Households and Dwellings in the Republic of Croatia in 2021.

-In the first stage, the random sample of segments is chosen from each stratum and in the second one, the random sample of inhabited dwellings within the selected segments.
+In the first stage, the random sample of segments is chosen from each stratum and in the second one, the random sample of inhabited dwellings is chosen within the selected segments.